Adztrz/Adztrz/README.md

-# Hi there, I'm Your Name! 👋
+# Hi there, I'm Aditt! 👋

-I'm a passionate developer interested in [Your Interests Here].
+I'm a passionate developer interested in Python Programming.
 Welcome to my GitHub profile! 😊

 ## About Me